Discover How to Change Post Layout in WordPress

-When creating a post you don’t always need to use default layout.
-Depending on what content the post displays, sometimes you need to change your post page layout on the website’s page.
-Let’s find out how to change post layout options.
+Creating a post you don’t need to use the default layout always.
+Depending on what content is going to be displayed, you may prefer to change your post layout on a website page.
+Keep on reading to find out how to do it!

 - To begin post layout customization, enter Administration panel (Dashboard) and find Posts tab in the left column.